foxglove/docs/docs/13-webhooks/0-introduction.md

 ### Notification

 A notification is what your webhook endpoint receives when an event occurs.
-Notifications are delivered as JSON-formatted POST requests to an HTTPS endpoint on the public internet.
+Notifications are delivered as JSON-formatted POST requests to an HTTP(S) endpoint on the public internet.

 A notification is delivered in the following form: